 SJSU requires all inbound international students to purchase the SJSU health insurance coverage prior to registering for classes.
 You can register for the mandatory SJSU health insurance online.

 International Students will not be able to register for classes without first purchasing SJSU health insurance.
-CSU Healthlink is a comprehensive low cost insurance program that includes coverage for accidental injury/sickness, medical evacuation, and repatriation and is also valid when traveling outside the United States.
-You can view the insurance fees and purchase your insurance online before your arrival.
+The comprehensive insurance program includes coverage for accidental injury/sickness, medical evacuation, and repatriation and is also valid when traveling outside the United States.
+You can view the insurance fees and purchase your insurance online.

-F-1 students with dependents are recommended to also provide health insurance for their dependents.
+F-1 students with dependents are recommended to also purchase health insurance for their F-2 dependents.

 You may purchase coverage in three different ways:

 - Annually, covering you from August 1 to July 31, or

 - Fall semester only, with coverage from August 1 to January 1, or